NACDL - National Association of Criminal Defense Lawyers

 1 Training and technical assistance under the CCLI is supported by Grant No. 2018-CP-BX-K001 awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Department of Justice's Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justices, The Office of Juvenile Justice and Delinquency Prevention, the Office of Victims of Crime, and the SMART Office.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.

-Historically focused on live, in-person programs, the CCLI will continue to offer virtual BYOC training programs during the COVID pandemic.1
+Historically focused on live, in-person programs, NACDL offered virtual BYOC training programs during the pandemic and will be offering both going forward.1

-NACDL believes that one of the best ways to accomplish any kind of criminal legal reform is by raising up the people in the front lines of the criminal legal system itself.
-By supporting criminal defense practitioners in their everyday work, NACDL helps capital defense teams force the criminal legal system to come to terms with the facts and contexts of their clients' lives that remind us again and again of the myriad reasons that the death penalty is an inappropriate punishment.
+NACDL believes that one of the best ways to accomplish any kind of criminal legal reform is by providing resources to the people in the front lines of the criminal legal system itself.
+By supporting criminal defense practitioners in their everyday work, NACDL helps capital defense teams force the criminal legal system to come to terms with the facts and contexts of their clients' lives that remind us again and again of the myriad reasons why the death penalty is an inappropriate punishment.